Climate-based potato planting guide for Edmonton, Alberta

 Main risk: When this crop underperforms in Edmonton, the culprit is usually timing or variety choice rather than the climate itself.

-How Frost Affects Potatoes in Edmonton
+How Frost Affects Planting Dates for Potatoes in Edmonton

 Edmonton usually has about 106 frost-free days, with a typical last spring frost around May 27 and a typical first fall frost around September 10.